Ziltoid404/Unwinnable_Lottery/readme.md

 Wait at 10B keys/sec  : ~3.36 x 10^11 x age of the universe
 ```

-Speed is not the bottleneck.
-The address space is.
+The address space is the bottleneck.
 You could make the code a million times faster and the conclusion would not move in any way a human could perceive.

 The exact thing that makes this lottery unwinnable is what makes cryptographic keys unbreakable.
-Your Bitcoin is not safe because someone is guarding it.
-It is safe because the math is this brutal.
+Your Bitcoin is safe because the math behind it is brutal.

 ## Read-only by design